 Learning how to skillfully and safely jump on snow is a key element of big mountain competitive skiing.
 It also presents opportunities to make free skiing very fun.
 A central priority of the Ullr Big Mountain program is to provide expert coaching on the basics of jumping on snow, and then, should the athlete choose, provide coaching for spins, inverts, the basics of multi-axis aerials, and jumping switch.
 To be clear, inverts are not allowed in junior big mountain competitions, but most of our athletes have personal reasons for pursuing aerials and we prefer they learn under expert guidance rather than heading off and attempting these types of tricks on their own.

 The jumping program begins with the occasional air bag and trampoline session over the summer, and then fall dryland.
 This allows the coaches to assess each athlete’s mental and physical aptitude–which is key to making wise choices on snow.
 It also provides opportunity to work through basic aerial maneuvers in a simple context.
 We start with basic trampoline skills, ‘ski tricks,’ and tumbling literacy.
-We then add trampoline skis to the tramp training, and also use either Red Deer water ramp or the COP air bag to begin preparation for snow.
+We then add trampoline skis to the tramp training, and also use Red Deer water ramp, or the COP air bag, to begin preparation for snow.
 Occasionally, the athletes have the option to do an aerials camp in Oliver B.C., St. Agathe Quebec, or Whitehorse (Mt.
 Sima) for early air bag and terrain park training.
-Once the kids are locally on snow, we focus on terrain park jumping as well as off-piste jumping and cliffs.
+Once the kids are locally on snow, we focus on terrain park as well as off-piste jumping and cliffs.
 We then pepper in the odd air bag session at Winsport, over the season, to help the kids learn new tricks safely, or fine tune old ones.